-In a new article for the New Yorker, investigative journalist Seymour Hersh reports Vice President Dick Cheney told a White House meeting one month before the mid-term elections that a Democratic victory would have little effect on the administration’s decision to go to war.
+In a new article for The New Yorker, investigative journalist Seymour Hersh reports Vice President Dick Cheney told a White House meeting one month before the midterm elections that a Democratic victory would have little effect on the administration’s decision to go to war.
 But plans for a military option were made “far more complicated” by a secret CIA report which has found no conclusive evidence that Iran is developing nuclear weapons.
-Hersh joins us from Washington. [rush transcript included]
+Hersh joins us from Washington. [includes rush transcript]

-With the Democrats winning control of Congress is the White House and a lame duck president more or less likely to launch an attack against Iran?
-That’s the subject of a new * article* by veteran investigative journalist Seymour Hersh.
-Hersh writes in the latest issue of the New Yorker magazine, that Vice President Dick Cheney told a White House meeting one month before the mid-term elections that a Democratic victory would have little effect on the administration’s decision to go to war.
-But the article goes on to report that any plans for a military option were made “far more complicated” by a secret CIA report which has found no conclusive evidence that Iran is developing nuclear weapons.
+AMY GOODMAN: War plans for Iran.
+With the Democrats winning control of Congress, are the White House and a lame duck president more or less likely to launch an attack on Iran?
+That’s the subject of a new article by the veteran investigative journalist Seymour Hersh.
+Hersh writes in the latest issue of The New Yorker magazine that Vice President Dick Cheney told a White House meeting one month before the midterm elections that a Democratic victory would have little effect on the administration’s decision to go to war.
+But the article goes on to report that any plans for a military option were made “far more complicated” by a secret CIA report, which has found no conclusive evidence that Iran is developing nuclear weapons.

 SEYMOUR HERSH: Good morning.

 AMY GOODMAN: Why don’t you start off by talking about this CIA assessment, this secret report?